 How was it built

-As some of your may know the Github API requires authentication to obtain information about user contributions.
-So to avoid building a backend, I kept it simple by leveraging an open source API which provided Github Contribution information called Github Contributions API.
-To help validate whether a user exists I do also use the Official Github API which does not need authentication.
+As some of you may know, the Github API requires authentication to obtain information about user contributions.
+To avoid building a backend, I kept it simple by leveraging an open source API that provides Github contribution information called Github Contributions API.
+To help validate whether a user exists, I also use the Official Github API, which does not require authentication.

-One of the main goals of the project was to use technologies I was not familiar with, particularly VueJS and TypeScript.
-Using the Vue CLI generator for the project I also got to use Jest and Cypress which I had not used before.
+One of the main goals was to use unfamiliar technologies, particularly VueJS and TypeScript.
+Using the Vue CLI generator for the project, I also got to use Jest and Cypress, which I had not used before.

 Overall I used the following technologies: